snsten/Klein/docs/buildguides/buildguide_wireless.md

 ### Battery

+The battery can be any 3.7V lipo like [these](https://www.lipobattery.us/tag/thickness-3mm/) keeping dimension and capacity in mind.

+- Don't get anything with depth 4mm or above as they will be hard to fit.
+- Tested with battery dimensions 26x10x3.5 mm and 200mAh capacity which fit below pcb or microcontroller.

-- You can connect battery directly to the +/- terminal on XIAO-BLE +/- pad, this method will bypass the switch.
+You can connect battery directly to the +/- terminal on XIAO-BLE +/- pad, this method will bypass the switch.

 or

-- Solder the female JST plug at position B1 see in [ibom](https://htmlpreview.github.io/?https://github.com/snsten/Klein/blob/main/BOM/ibom.html) on the PCB.
+Solder the female JST plug at position B1 see in [ibom](https://htmlpreview.github.io/?https://github.com/snsten/Klein/blob/main/BOM/ibom.html) on the PCB.

-- Attach the Battery using JST plug.
+- Attach the Battery using JST connector.

 ### Microcontroller